windicss/docs/features/analyzer.md

 ### Can I use the report for other tools?

 Yes.
-You can get the raw json file via the CLI
+You can get the raw JSON file via the CLI

 ```bash
 npx windicss-analysis --json report.json